nlp-tlp/gqvis/README.md

     Entity, Item

 ... it would be coloured based on the `Item` label.
+The colours are determined automatically, i.e. each category receives its own unique colour.

 ## Notes